sneharawat1404/CARDIOSETU-Heart-Health-monitor-for-visually-and-verbally-impared-individuals-/README.md

 ## 🚀 Empowering Accessibility and Inclusion

 At Heartify(CARDIOsetu), we are committed to ensuring accessibility and inclusivity for all users.
 By providing alternative input methods and leveraging innovative technologies, we empower visually impaired individuals to independently access and utilize the platform's functionalities.
 With Heartify(CARDIOsetu), everyone can prioritize their heart health with confidence.

+---

+Feel free to contribute, provide feedback, or open issues.
+Together, let's make heart health management accessible to all!

 ![Screenshot 2024-03-31 230157](https://github.com/sneharawat1404/HeartBot-with-query-resolving-feature/assets/142423437/25e129d8-6726-45dc-b768-311ba5dcb078)
 ![Screenshot 2024-03-31 230224](https://github.com/sneharawat1404/HeartBot-with-query-resolving-feature/assets/142423437/146021a8-ee86-47de-9b81-fe9631ef367e)